 What is Arlene Dickinson net worth?

-The net worth of Arlene Dickinson is estimated to be around £75 million (USD $100 million; CAD $125 million).
+Arlene Dickinson’s net worth is estimated at £75 million (USD $100 million; CAD $125 million) as of 2017.
 She made her fortune as a marketing professional and it turned out she was good at this from her early-life experiences.
 Dickinson became owner, President and CEO of Venture Communications.

 She is known for her creative approach, which is what made her Calgary-based marketing agency into Canada’s largest independent marketing companies.
 More about other Arlene Dickinson companies and Venture Communications later in this article